 SEVEN WAYS TO BE ACTIVE FOR JUST FIVE MINUTES OR LESS

 Body-weight squats.
 Stand with your feet facing forward or turned just slightly out, a bit more than shoulder width apart, and your arms crossed over your chest.
 Keeping your back flat and your chest up, slowly bend your knees until your thighs are parallel to the floor…then rise back up to starting position.
 Repeat 10 times.
 This exercise can be done holding onto a chair for support or in front of a sturdy chair for guidance.

 Lunges.
 Starting in the same position as for the body-weight squats, take a long step forward with either leg.
 Now, keeping your forward knee in line with your forward foot, slowly lower your body until the forward knee forms a 90-degree angle.
 Rise back up to the starting position.
 Repeat 10 times.
 You can do 10 repetitions with the same leg, and then switch and do 10 repetitions with the other leg…or turn the exercise into a walking lunge by alternating legs for each repetition.
 This exercise can be done next to a wall or study chair for support.

 Leg side-raises.
 Holding onto a wall or chair and keeping your weight on one leg, lift the other leg out to the side as high as you can go, keeping it as straight as possible.
 Hold for a few seconds…then lower your leg.
 Repeat 10 times.
 Switch legs and repeat 10 times with the other leg.
 As you become stronger, consider wearing ankle weights…or using a resistance band.
 You can also improve your balance by doing the exercise without holding onto a wall or chair.

-Toe stands.
+Heel raises.
 These and heel stands (below) are great to do while you’re talking on the phone because they don’t use much energy, Corbett says.
 If you need to, hold onto a wall or chair for support while doing the exercise.
 Slowly rise up on your toes as high as you can go…then slowly lower back down.
 Repeat 10 times.
 You can do this exercise with both feet at the same time…or boost resistance by doing it balanced on one foot at a time.

 Heel stands.
 Again, holding onto a wall or chair for support if you need to, raise your toes as high as you can so your weight is on your heels.
 Hold for a few seconds…then lower your toes back down.
 Repeat 10 times.
-As with toe stands, if you want to add resistance to the exercise, try doing it balanced on one heel at a time.
+As with toe stands, if you want to add resistance to the exercise, try doing it balanced on one heel at a time

 Wall push-ups.
 Face a wall, standing slightly farther than arm’s length away, and lean forward and place your hands flat against the wall.
 Keeping your back flat and your body in a straight line, slowly bend your elbows, lowering your upper body toward the wall until your elbows are about at a right angle.
 Then slowly straighten your arms, pushing your body back to starting position.
 Repeat 10 times.